Single-layer materials: Bi: bismuthene

-Bismuthene, the two-dimensional (2D) allotrope of bismuth, was predicted to be a topological insulator.
-It was predicted that bismuthene retains its topological phase when grown on silicon carbide in 2015.
-The prediction was successfully realized and synthesized in 2016.
-At first glance the system is similar to graphene, as the Bi atoms arrange in a honeycomb lattice.
-However the bandgap is as large as 800mV due to the large spin–orbit interaction (coupling) of the Bi atoms and their interaction with the substrate.
-Thus, room-temperature applications of the quantum spin Hall effect come into reach.
-It has been reported to be the largest nontrivial bandgap 2D topological insulator in its natural state.
+Bismuthene is a two-dimensional topological insulator formed by a honeycomb lattice of bismuth atoms, first synthesized on silicon carbide in 2016.
+Its large bandgap (~800mV), driven by strong spin-orbit coupling, supports room-temperature quantum spin Hall behavior, making it one of the most robust natural-state 2D topological insulators.
 Top-down exfoliation of bismuthene has been reported in various instances with recent works promoting the implementation of bismuthene in the field of electrochemical sensing.
-Emdadul et al. predicted the mechanical strength and phonon thermal conductivity of monolayer β-bismuthene through atomic-scale analysis.
-The obtained room temperature (300K) fracture strength is ~4.21 N/m along the armchair direction and ~4.22 N/m along the zigzag direction.
-At 300 K, its Young's moduli are reported to be ~26.1 N/m and ~25.5 N/m, respectively, along the armchair and zigzag directions.
-In addition, their predicted phonon thermal conductivity of ~1.3 W/m∙K at 300 K is considerably lower than other analogous 2D honeycombs, making it a promising material for thermoelectric operations.
+Mechanical studies on bismuthene reveal this material combines high fracture strength, moderate stiffness and low thermal conductivity, making it a strong candidate for thermoelectric and nanoelectronic devices.

 Au: goldene

 On 16 April 2024, scientists from Linköping University in Sweden reported that they had produced goldene, a single layer of gold atoms 100 nm wide.
 Lars Hultman, a materials scientist on the team behind the new research, is quoted as saying "we submit that goldene is the first free-standing 2D metal, to the best of our knowledge", meaning that it is not attached to any other material, unlike plumbene and stanene.
 Researchers from New York University Abu Dhabi (NYUAD) previously reported to have synthesised Goldene in 2022, however various other scientists have contended that the NYUAD team failed to prove they made a single-layer sheet of gold, as opposed to a multi-layer sheet.
 Goldene is expected to be used primarily for its optical properties, with applications such as sensing or as a catalyst.